Jimmy Morrissey

-James David Morrissey IV (born June 9, 1998) is an American football center for the Houston Texans of the National Football League (NFL).
-He played college football at Pittsburgh.
+James David Morrissey IV (born June 9, 1998) is an American professional football center for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

-Early life and high school
+Early life

 Morrissey grew up in Huntingdon Valley, Pennsylvania and attended La Salle College High School.
 He was named All-Philadelphia Catholic League as a junior and as a senior, when he was also named All-City by the Philadelphia Daily News.
-Morrissey was lightly recruited coming out of high school and received no Division I FBS offers.
+Morrissey was lightly recruited coming out of high school and received no NCAA Division I Football Bowl Subdivision offers.
 He chose to enroll at the University of Pittsburgh as a preferred walk-on over offers from Lehigh, Bucknell and Colgate.

+Personal life

+Morrisey is married to Nicole Scola as of March 2024.
+She is the daughter of Michael Scola, founder of Boston Sword & Tuna.
+The two expect their first child in 2025.

 College career

 Morrissey walked-on to Pittsburgh's football team and redshirted his true freshman season.
 He was named the Panthers' starting center and awarded a scholarship going into his redshirt freshman season and started all 12 of the team's games.
 Morrissey started the first 11 games of his redshirt sophomore season before suffering a season-ending injury and was named third-team All-Atlantic Coast Conference (ACC).
 He was named first-team All-ACC as a redshirt junior.
 As a redshirt senior, Morrissey started all 11 of Pittsburgh's games, including one at right guard after an injuries to that position, and was named second-team All-ACC and was awarded the Burlsworth Trophy as the best player in Division I football who began his college career as a walk-on.